Rajubdpro/Advance-WP-Slider-Plugin/readme.txt

 1. Here is some screenshot

 == Credits ==
+1. Use Carousel slider plugin
+2. Use image from another website
 **Slider Background Image:** The background image used in this plugin's screenshots is provided by [pexels] https://www.pexels.com/photo/city-skyline-across-body-of-water-during-night-time-3586966/  [pixels] https://images.pexels.com/photos/957002/berchtesgaden-alpine-watzmann-berchtesgaden-national-park-957002.jpeg?auto=compress&cs=tinysrgb&w=1260&h=750&dpr=1.
 It is used under a free license and is for demonstration purposes only.
 Please visit their website for more free resources.

 Shortcode Example: [AWP-SLIDER]